-I could have called this Low Carb Buffalo Chicken Soup, but, I went with Buffalo Chicken Soup, and added the little disclaimer of it being a Low Carb recipe.
+I could have called this Low Carb Buffalo Chicken Soup in the blog title, but, I went with Buffalo Chicken Soup, and added the little disclaimer of it being a Low Carb recipe.

 Well, I know ME.
 And had I been on the search for a great chicken soup recipe once upon a time and was confronted with the words LOW CARB before it, I would have skipped on past.